qemu/qemu/docs/about/deprecated.rst

 various pitfalls with regards to live migration.
 Use a newer machine type instead.

-``shix`` (since 9.0)
-''''''''''''''''''''

-The machine is no longer in existence and has been long unmaintained in QEMU.
-This also holds for the TC51828 16MiB flash that it uses.

 ``pseries-2.1`` up to ``pseries-2.12`` (since 9.0)
 ''''''''''''''''''''''''''''''''''''''''''''''''''